Chapter Events

 Public Welcome Chapter Meeting Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

-Toni Peppin, Professor of Ornithology at Virginia Western Community College, will give us a “bird's eye” view of native plants in our gardens.
+Toni Pepin, retired Professor of Biology at Virginia Western Community College, will give us a “bird's eye” view of native plants in our gardens.
 Come hear how we can help the birds and butterflies around us.

 September 2025